Force over Distance: Chapter 18

 “Yeah?”
 Young stood, reached across the table, grabbed the rim of Rush’s cup and dragged it back within reach.

 “I’ve wondered about this for a long time.
-It’s insulting, I admit that, I was never going to explicitly ask it but I will ask it, because you fucking asked me—”
+It’s insulting, I admit that, I was never planning t’explicitly ask it but I will ask it, because y’fuckin’ asked me—”

 “Let’s go, genius,” Young said, simultaneously bracing himself and fighting down amusement.

 “D’you think your ideas are good?”
 Rush whispered, his expression pained.
-“Or do you know how bloody terrible they are and just try an’ do them out of, like, fuckin’ tradition, or something?”
+“Or d’you know how bloody terrible they are and jus’ try an’ do them out of, like, fuckin’ tradition, or somethin’?”

 “Oh god,” Rush whispered.
 “Y’think they’re good.
 Right.”
 He straightened in his chair, regrouping.

 “Okay.
 Well, some of them are.
 I suppose Like—like—ah.
-Sometimes when you listen to Wray.
+Sometimes when y’listen to Wray.
 Sometimes, that’ll be a good decision.”
 The scientist finished strong.
 He nodded, leaned back in his chair, and shook his hair out of his eyes.

-“‘Sometimes when you listen to Wray’,” Young repeated, unable to keep his amusement off his face.
+“‘Sometimes when you listen to Wray’,” Young repeated.
 “Thanks, Rush.
 Thanks a lot.”
 He poured the scientist another full cup of water.
-“Anything else you want to know?”
+“Anything else you wanna know?”

 “That was most of it that I can think of.”
-Rush pulled his feet off the table, sat forward, and propped an elbow on the table.
-He pressed a hand against his head.
+Rush pulled his feet off the table, sat forward, and propped an elbow on the tabletop.
+He pressed a hand to his head.
 Young felt the ache down his own forearm.

 “You wanna be done for the night, genius?”
 Young asked.

 Rush nodded.
 “I’m pure dead wrecked.
 Fuckin’ genetic modifications.
-But who the hell are you, anyway, that you can put away half a bottle of, I don’ know, some grain alcohol equivalent an’ still be so bloody coherent?”
+Who the hell’re you, anyway, tha’ y’can put away half a bottle of, I don’ know, some grain alcohol equivalent an’ still be so bloody coherent?”

 Young stood, and the room spun around him.
 “Not sure how coherent I am,” he said, pulling on Rush’s arm.
 “Let’s go back before I have to carry you.
 Again.”